leonden/Quest/README.md

 # Quest I

-This is the official source code for the rocket "Quest I" from [name].
+This is the official git repository of the rocket project "Quest I" from [name].

 #### This repository includes the following: